GPUOpen-Tools/update_check_api/README.md

 * RTDA_PATH (Path to the platform-specific rtda executable)

 ## Release Notes:
+Version 2.0.0
+* Updated all code and filenames to follow Google C++ Style Guide
+* Updated to json.hpp version 3.9.1

 Version 1.1.0
 * Rename AMDToolsDownloader to rtda and remove logo.